dsyme/fsharp-lang-suggestions-scripts/archive/suggestion-11356293-allow-implementation-of-abstract-slots-with-gener.md

-# Idea 11356293: Allow implementation of abstract slots with generic return type instantiated at type 'unit' #
+# Allow implementation of abstract slots with generic return type instantiated at type 'unit' [11356293] #

-### Status : planned

-### Submitted by Eric Stokes on 1/8/2016 12:00:00 AM
+**Submitted by Eric Stokes on 1/8/2016 12:00:00 AM**

-### 7 votes
+**7 votes on UserVoice prior to migration**

 The behavior described here,
 http://stackoverflow.com/questions/26296401/why-is-unit-treated-differently-by-the-f-type-system-when-used-as-a-generic-i